 Doesn’t the insulated test equipment keep me safe?

-NFPA 70E 130.4(F)(1) states the qualified worker’s hands must be insulated or the energized parts must be guarded before they can enter the restricted approach boundary.
-The restricted approach distance to 120 volts is listed in NFPA 70E table 130.4 (D)(a) as “avoid contact”.
+NFPA 70E ® 130.4(F)(1) states the qualified worker’s hands must be insulated or the energized parts must be guarded before they can enter the restricted approach boundary.
+The restricted approach distance to 120 volts is listed in NFPA 70E ® table 130.4 (D)(a) as “avoid contact”.
 These words mean that if work is being performed on circuits or components using insulated tools and no physical contact could be made or is likely to be made, rubber insulating gloves are not required.
 Ask yourself can I avoid contact without trying?
-If the answer to the question is no rubber insulating gloves will need to be worn.
+In other words, can inadvertent contact with exposed energized conductors be made?
+If the answer is yes rubber insulating gloves need to be worn.

 What does OSHA say?

 In an OSHA Letter of Interpretation dated June 22, 1998, OSHA points to paragraph 1910.335(a)(1)(i) which requires employees to use appropriate electrical protective equipment (including rubber insulating gloves) when working in areas with potential electrical hazards.
-OSHA explains that whether an employee needs to wear rubber insulating gloves while working with test equipment on energized 120 – 240-volt circuits will depend on several factors including:
+OSHA explains that whether an employee needs to wear rubber insulating gloves while working with test equipment on energized 120-240-volt circuits will depend on several factors:

 - Whether there are other exposed energized parts that the employee’s hand might contact during testing.

 If either of these conditions is present, the use of rubber insulating gloves or other electrical protective equipment would be warranted.